wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   temporary, later versions will handle the context separation automatically.
 * xivo-agentd now uses mandatory token authentication for its REST API.
 If you have custom development using this service, update your program accordingly.
+* Some actions that used to be available in the *contact* xlets are not implemented in the *people* xlet yet.

+  * Cancel transfer is only available using the *switchboard* xlet
+  * Hanging up a call is only possible using the *switchboard* xlet
+  * Call interception is not available anymore
+  * Conference room invitation is not available anymore

 15.18